AdobeDocs/campaign-standard.en/help/administration/using/users-management.md

 * [Create and execute campaign workflows](../../automating/using/building-a-workflow.md): automate your campaign processes using workflows.
 * Monitor your marketing activities through the [available reports](../../reporting/using/defining-the-report-period.md).

+## Creating a user

+To add a user to your instance, you must first create it in the Admin console before managing it in Adobe Campaign Standard.

+1. From the advanced menu, select **[!UICONTROL Administration > Users & Security > Users]** and click **[!UICONTROL User administration]** to access the admin console.

+1. In the Admin Console, click Users then Add User.

+1.